-Secret Bay – Situated at the far north western tip of the island, Secret Bay is a shallow bay located beside the main ferry terminal to Java.
-This sandy bottom cove is thriving with seagrass and is one of the most reliable places to spot seahorses in Bali.
-Unique to the area is the chance to encounter the rare Banggai cardinal fish, a species that was introduced here in years past.
-Be prepared for cold water though!
-The water temperatures are typically a few degrees colder than Menjangan and average around 25C.
+Situated at the NW tip of Bali, Secret Bay is a shallow bay located beside the ferry terminal to Java.
+This sandy bottom cove is thriving with seagrass and one of the most reliable places to spot seahorses.
+Unique to the area is the chance to encounter Banggai cardinal fish, a species introduced here in years past.
+The water temperatures are typically a few degrees colder than Menjangan averaging around 25C.

-Tulamben and the Liberty Wreck – Home to one of the Bali’s iconic site, the Liberty Wreck, Tulamben is a quiet village located on the north east coast of the island under the shadow of Mt.
+Home to one of the Bali’s iconic dive sites: the Liberty Wreck.
+Tulamben is a quiet village on the north east coast under the shadow of Mt.
 Agung.
 With a great mix of drops-offs, coral gardens, and black sand sites, the Tulamben area is one of the most photographically productive areas in Bali.
 With three great sites just walking distance from the resorts, the diving here is convenient and easy.
 For the more adventurous, a variety of sites are just moments away via local boat.
 This area is perfect for both macro and wide angle photographic opportunities.
 Tulamben is one of our preferred destinations for teaching photography.

 Located a few miles to the south of Tulamben, Seraya is one of the hottest muck diving locations in Bali.
 The black sand in the area is “chock a block” with interesting critters of the small variety.
 Frogfish, harlequin shrimp, ornate ghost pipefish, seahorses, and boxer crabs are only the tip of the iceberg.
 There are several different dive sites in this strip of beach and all of them are productive for finding weird and interesting critters.
 Seraya is always one of the favourites of our camera toting guests.